spratyush02/Reliable-and-Interpretable-AI-Robustness-against-Adversarial-Attacks-/README.md

 In folder `mnist_nets` you can find 10 neural networks (5 fully connected and 5 convolutional).
 These networks are loaded using PyTorch in `verifier.py`.
 In folder `test_cases` you can find 10 subfolders.
 Each subfolder is associated with one of the networks, using the same name.
 In a subfolder corresponding to a network, you can find 2 test cases for this network.
-As explained in the lecture, these test cases **are not** part of the set of test cases which we will use for the final evaluation.
+The test cases **are not** part of the set of additional test cases.

 ## Setup instructions